AcademySoftwareFoundation/openvdb/openvdb/openvdb/python/README.md

 when a new OpenVDB release is made.
 Releases can also published to PyPI by triggering the "Build and Release Python Bindings to PyPI" job, and specifying a branch/ref; if no ref is specified, the most recent commit on the given branch is used.
-Publishing to PyPI requires an API token to be specified as a secret (`PYPI_API_TOKEN`) on the repository.
+Publishing to PyPI requires [trusted publishing][publishing] to be configured on PyPI.

 If a maintainer wants to test the release process, they can do so by triggering a workflow dispatch, and clicking the option to release to `test.pypi.org`.
-In this case, a separate `TEST_PYPI_API_TOKEN` secret must be defined for the repository.
 Once the release is published to the PYPI testing index, you can install the release with

 ```bash
 pip install -v --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ openvdb